khaldkhanipor/metamask-docs/wallet/tutorials/javascript-dapp-simple.md

 <h2>Account: <span class="showAccount"></span></h2>
 ```

-For more information on connecting MetaMask to your dapp, see [Access a user's accounts](/wallet/how-to/connect/access-accounts/)

 ## Example simple dapp

 Using the following project structure, you can run a build process to bundle your JavaScript code and copy your HTML file into the `dist` directory: